RAJESH-satya/Consumer-Goods-Analytics-SQL-Driven-Business-Intelligence/README.md

 FROM dim_customer
 WHERE region = "APAC" AND customer = "Atliq Exclusive";
 ```
+### Market Presence by Region
+**Insight**:
+The query identifies the specific APAC markets where "Atliq Exclusive" operates, providing a clear geographical scope for business operations in the region.
+This insight can help prioritize marketing and expansion efforts in key markets.

 ## 2. Product Growth Analysis (2020 vs 2021)
 **Objective**: Measure the increase in unique products sold from 2020 to 2021.